About The Indian Ocean Working Group

 Rogaia Abusharaf

-Rogaia Mustafa Abusharaf is a Professor of Anthropology and author of Transforming Displaced Women in Sudan: Politics and the Body in a Squatter Settlement (U. of Chicago Press 2009); Female Circumcision: Multicultural Perspectives (Ed.).(University of Pennsylvania Press 2006) and Wanderings (Cornell University Press 2002)…
+Dr. Abusharaf is a Professor of Anthropology and author of Darfur Allegory, Transforming Displaced Women in Sudan: Politics and the Body in a Squatter Settlement (U. of Chicago Press, 2009); Female Circumcision: Multicultural Perspectives (Ed.).(University of Pennsylvania Press, 2006), and Wanderings (Cornell University Press, 2002).

 Firat Oruc

-Firat Oruc is Assistant Professor of World Literature at Georgetown University School of Foreign Service in Qatar.
-His research and teaching specialties center on the multidisciplinary intersections of modern world literature, postcolonial global literatures, cultural and literary studies of the Middle East, translation studies, and world cinema…
+Firat Oruc is Associate Professor of World Literature at GU-Q. His research and teaching specialties center on the multidisciplinary intersections of modern world literature, postcolonial global literatures, cultural and literary studies of the Middle East, translation studies, and world cinema.

-M. Reza Pirbhai is an Associate Professor, specializing in South Asian and World history.
-His research is focused on Islam in Modern South Asia.
-He earned a doctorate in History from the University of Toronto (Canada) in 2004.
-His articles/book chapters on such topics as Islamic law and theology, Hindu nationalism and British travel literature…
+Dr. Pirbhai is an Associate Professor, specializing in South Asian and world history.
+His research is focused on Islam in Modern South Asia with speciality in Islamic law and theology, Hindu nationalism, and British travel literature.

-On August 3rd, 2020, the Indian Ocean Working Group held an online discussion with four of its five founders on how the Indian Ocean Working Group came into being.
+Watch as four of the five founders discuss how the Indian Ocean Working Group came into being.

 Speakers

-Amira Sonbol, Professor of History at Georgetown University in Qatar
+Amira Sonbol, former Professor of History, Georgetown University in Qatar

-Rogaia Mustafa Abusharaf, Professor of Anthropology at Georgetown University in Qatar
+Rogaia Mustafa Abusharaf, Professor of Anthropology, Georgetown University in Qatar

-Ahmad Sikainga, Professor of History at The Ohio State University
+Ahmad Sikainga, Professor of History, Ohio State University

-Sandra L. Richards, Professor Emerita of African American Studies and Theater at Northwestern University in Qatar
+Sandra L. Richards, Professor Emerita of African American Studies and Theater, Northwestern University in Qatar

 Moderator

-Uday Chandra, Assistant Professor of Government at Georgetown University in Qatar
+Uday Chandra, former Assistant Professor of Government, Georgetown University in Qatar